 When it comes to creating a successful social media content strategy, it can feel like there’s an endless amount of options and platforms to choose from.
 But don’t let that overwhelm you, because with a little bit of planning and a lot of creativity, you can build a strategy that will help boost your brand awareness, increase customer engagement, and drive sales.

-Eight steps to define your social media recipe
+Eight steps to define your social media content recipe

 Think of your social media content strategy like a recipe for success.
 Just like a recipe, if you don’t have all the right ingredients and a clear understanding of what you’re trying to achieve, your dish (or in this case, your content) will fall flat.